Bealby/Milestone-Project-2/README.md

 The Bio page will summarise Jack Fairfield's life and history during the Second World War.

-The Map page will show an interactive Map that will show locations using Google Maps API.
-Each clickable location will bring up a pop up window with a passgae from Jack Fairfield's journal along with a complementary photo.
+The Map page will be interactive and show locations using Google Maps API.
+Each clickable location will bring up a pop up window with a passage from Jack Fairfield's journal along with a complementary photo.

 ### SKELETON